Welcome to Understand Energy

 Summer Quarter: CEE 107S/207S

-Understand Energy: Essentials (3 units) includes weekly lectures (twice/week for 80 min each), assigned readings and videos, weekly problem sets, midterm and final exams (take-home), one local field trip, and one off-campus field trip.
+Understand Energy: Essentials (3 units) includes weekly lectures (twice/week for a total of 220 min), assigned readings and videos, weekly problem sets, midterm and final exams (take-home), and one local field trip.
 The essentials version does not go into as much technical depth as the fall course, but we still cover what you need to know to put energy systems in context and speak intelligently about energy resource-related issues.